 Full-time, paid positions:

 Scottish Procedures Committee

-All of these positions will be elected at NUS Scotland Conference on 24 and 25 March in Dundee.
-The ballots for President, Vice President and Asylum and Refugee Officer positions will be counted and announced before close of Conference; all other results will be announced as soon as possible after Conference.
+All of these positions will be elected at NUS Scotland Conference on 15 and 16 March in Dunblane.
+The ballots for President and Vice President positions will be counted and announced before close of Conference; all other results will be announced as soon as possible after Conference.

 Other SEC positions:

 The President leads on the NUS Scotland Priority Campaign.
 These are traditionally issues which are particularly important to students, such as access to college and university, college and university funding, student finance, and how colleges and universities are run.

 The Vice-President (Education) leads on the NUS Scotland Education Campaign.
 This is all about the educational part of your experience at college or university (or wherever you study!).
 They work to improve students’ experiences throughout their education and to make sure students’ views can make a real difference to decisions in their colleges and universities.

 The Vice-President (Communities) leads on the NUS Scotland Communities Campaign, which is where NUS Scotland works to improve the lives of students as members of society.

 Housing, the environment, health, unemployment, social justice, are examples of areas that affect students, but that also offer opportunities for NUS Scotland and our members to directly affect the country, or even the world, more generally.

 The elections rules and schedules are available from the Chief Returning Officer for positions to be elected at NUS Scotland Conference, in the Election Schedule and Rules document.